2025 New Year's Resolutions for Moms

 Not every moment has to be magical, and not every day has to be productive.

-This year, let’s embrace “good enough.”
 Did you get through the day with everyone fed, relatively happy, and alive?
 You’re doing great.

-Life as a mom is about balance, and some days are just about survival.
+Life as a mom is about balance and some days are just about survival.

 8. Ask for Help (And Accept It)

 As moms, we sometimes feel like we need to do everything ourselves.
-But you don’t have to.

 One of the best resolutions you can make is to ask for help when you need it—and just as importantly, accept help when it’s offered.